 When the school I was teaching at closed, I became a director of religious education and a pastoral associate at a parish on the southeast side of Chicago, where I served for seven years.
 I loved working with the catechists there and learned so much from them.

-Oh, by the way, I recently completed my Doctor of Ministry degree at St. Mary of the Lake University in Mundelein, Illinois.
-My wife and I have been married for 29 years and we have two grown children (both married) and four grandchildren.
+Oh, by the way, I also completed my Doctor of Ministry degree in 2008 at St. Mary of the Lake University in Mundelein, Illinois.
+My wife and I have been married since 1982 (you can do the math!) and we have two grown children (both married) and four grandchildren.

 Perhaps there is something you wish to contact me about that you would prefer not to share with the entire universe.
 Maybe it’s a sensitive issue.
 Maybe it’s a confidential matter.
 Or maybe you just prefer communicating in a less public venue.
 Whatever the case, feel free to send me an e-mail, and I’ll do my best to respond to you promptly.